 Our Inspiration for the Southpaw Blend

 The Southpaw Blend is a medium roasted coffee that incorporates notes of caramel, chocolate, and citrus.
-This blend was one of the first blends created by the Silver Cup roasters.
-After many different renditions and alternative mixes of beans, Southpaw is perfected with a combination of beans from Colombia, Central America, South America, Africa, and the Indo-Pacific.
+This blend was one of the first coffees created by the Silver Cup roasters.
+After many different renditions and alternative mixes of beans, Southpaw is perfected from a combination of beans from Colombia, Central America, South America, Africa, and the Indo-Pacific.
 At Fulcrum we are all about sharing stories that allow our customers and readers to discover and learn something new, like our roasters did with this blend.
-Read our Southpaw Blend inspired story below, a tale about a Seattle figure that truly changed the game.
+Read our Southpaw Blend inspired story about the uncommon and ground-breaking guitarists of Seattle.